gvwilson/sensibleadventures/arecibo/arecibo.md

 A tracking light goes red in her HUD.
 The day's in-person visitor is far enough off track to make her software uncomfortable.
-She starts to shape some tweaks to the algorithm to nudge him back where he's supposed to be, then looks at the clear blue sky in the tessellated video feed on her wall and mutters, "Fuck it, why not?"
+She starts to tweak the algorithm to nudge him back where he's supposed to be, then looks at the clear blue sky in her video feed and mutters, "Fuck it, why not?"
-Maybe an actual conversation with an actual human being will give her some much-needed inspiration.
+Maybe an actual conversation with an actual human will give her some inspiration.

-It only takes her a few minutes to pick her way downslope to what's left of Highway 625.
+It takes her a few minutes to pick her way downslope to what's left of Highway 625.
-Another few minutes and she is at the old visitors' center.
+Another few minutes brings her to the old visitors' center.
 Her errant guest is sitting on what's left of a cinder-block wall.
 She chords a few commands on her palm to bring his stats up on her glasses, then frowns.
 Something...

-*Hey,* she messages Sergei.
+*Hey,* she blinks Sergei.
 *Can you do a scrape on this one?*

-*Problem?* he messages back.
+*Problem?* he blinks back.

 *Dunno.
 Probably nothing.
 Lemme know.*
-She sends a smiling heart and puts on her professional smile.
+She blinks a smiling heart and puts on her professional smile.
 "Good morning."

 The stranger stands.